 Custom-size the contribution

-For individuals who qualify for whole life insurance, their annual contribution amount can be custom-sized — with practically no limit — based on the size of the policy.
+For individuals who qualify for whole life insurance, their annual premiums will be based mainly on the size of the coverage; the bigger the policy, the larger the associated premiums.
+For those HNW individuals who already secured enough life insurance coverage elsewhere, and maxed out their 401k and other available contributions to retirement plans, there’s an opportunity to put away additional funds every year.
+Their premium contribution amount can be custom-sized — with practically no limit — based on the size of the policy.
 This is good for HNW clients who are restricted by the universal limits that govern IRA and 401(k) plan contribution limits.

 The IRS does impose modified endowment contract (MEC) rules on these policies, essentially limiting the amount of money an individual can contribute annually under these contracts.
 However, unlike IRAs and 401(k)s, this limit is not universal.
 Instead, it is based on 1) the age and gender of the insured, 2) the health rating of the insured, and, most important, 3) the size of the policy.
 The larger the policy, the larger the allowed annual premium for the insured.

 For example, an affluent male client aged 45 with annual income of $950,000 has already maxed out his 401(k) contributions for the year at $20,500.
 He wants to put away money on a post-tax basis and not pay any dividend reinvestment tax, capital gains tax, or income tax upon distribution.
 Since he is phased out of Roth IRA contributions (because of his income), we suggested he apply for a whole life policy.
 Because he was in good health, he qualified for a top health rating, and now is able to contribute $60,740 per year into his $3,000,000 whole life policy.